 We would encourage you to purchase an insole first.
 Insoles are less money then trying to find the right shoe, and a more reliable solution.
 It can get expensive trying to find a shoe alone that will solve the problem of Plantar Fasciitis.

 Shoes are usually selected for a specific activity and have features that help support your activity, such as water resistance, flexibility, tread design, durability, and appearance.
 When buying a shoe, the shoe will not contain a shoe liner that works as effectively as a good insole, for your foot to achieve the ideal motion and support the foot properly for foot pain elimination.

 Most shoe manufacturers put an inexpensive foam liner in the shoe to stay price competitive.
 This is not ideal for the foot.
-The foot has three arches that need support, and for the foot to work well, some of the more advanced insole designs also have features that will allow improved movement and stability of the foot structure.
+The foot has three arches that need support, and for the foot to work well, the more advanced insole design also has features that will allow improved movement and stability of the foot structure.

 If you find that the insoles you are wearing are not working well and the pain from Plantar Fasciitis just does not seem to go away, there are new therapeutic (healing) insoles for Plantar Fasciitis on the market that are definitely worth a try.
 Do not give up on insoles yet!
 A doctor prescribed custom orthotic is rarely necessary.
 Research has shown little difference in the effect of custom orthotics and over-the-counter products, according to James Clough, Podiatric Foot and Ankle Surgeon, at Saint Luke’s Community Hospital, in Ronan, MT.